 Before his service as a civil trial judge, Justice Brown was a partner at Sewell & Riggs.
 After he left the district court, he joined the law firm of Orgain, Bell & Tucker, where he acted as the managing partner of the firm’s Houston office before becoming a partner in 2002 at Wright Brown & Close.
 Justice Brown practiced with Wright Brown & Close for over seven years.
 At that firm, he handled both trials and appeals and frequently served as an arbitrator and mediator.

 He is board certified in Personal Injury Law by the Texas Board of Legal Specialization.
-Before his recent appointment, he was named as a “Texas Super Lawyer” for six years as one of the state’s top lawyers and was recognized by Best Lawyer for his appellate practice.
-He is a member of the American Law Institute, the Texas Supreme Court Advisory Committee, and the Texas State Bar College.
+Before his appointment, he was named as a “Texas Super Lawyer” for six years as one of the state’s top lawyers and was recognized by Best Lawyer for his appellate practice.
+He is a member of the American Law Institute, the Texas Supreme Court Advisory Committee, the Texas Center for Legal Ethics, the Texas State Bar College, and the Garland Walker American Inn of Court.
 Justice Brown is also a life member of the Texas Bar Foundation and the Houston Bar Foundation.

 Justice Brown was born in El Paso, attended high school in Houston, and received his bachelor’s degree in psychology from the University of Texas in 1978, graduating with high honors and as a member of Phi Beta Kappa.
 Justice Brown earned his law degree from the University of Texas in 1981, graduating with honors.
 He was a member of the Order of Coif, which recognizes academic achievement, and the Texas Law Review, which published his article on religious liberty.